post

 Read more about our Scholarships:

-A few weeks ago I wrote about Lunch at the Shanbhag School.
-During our recent visit to kumta in July, I walked over to the adjacent Saraswati Vidya Kendra, the primary school of the Konkan Education Trust.
+A few weeks ago I wrote about mid-day lunch at the Shanbhag School in Kumta.
+During our recent visit to Kumta in July, I walked over to the adjacent primary school – Saraswati Vidya Kendra.

 Lunch at the Shanbhag School